Why Consolidate Your Loans or Other Debt?

 consolidate if the interest rate on your consolidation loan is lower than the interest rate on

-Loans you are consolidating.
+the Loans you are consolidating.

 It Is Much Easier to Make Fewer Monthly Payments